Find Trade Colleges

 Best Schools for Affordable Quality for an Award Taking 1 to 4 Years in Construction

-Our analysis found Ivy Tech Community College to be the best value school for construction students who want to pursue a undergraduate certificate in the United States.
-Ivy Tech Community College is a fairly large public school located in the city of Indianapolis.
+Our 2023 rankings named Ivy Tech Community College the best value school in the United States for construction students working on their undergraduate certificate.
+Ivy Tech Community College is a very large public school located in the large city of Indianapolis.

 Ivy Tech Community College also claimed a spot on our Best Construction Undergraduate Certificate Trade Schools list.
 It’s in the top 5% of all schools in this category.

-Out-of-state tuition fees for undergraduate students at SWIC are $6,210 per year.
+The average tuition and fees for an out-of-state undergraduate student at SWIC are $6,210 a year.

 The excellent undergraduate certificate programs at Great Oaks Career Campuses helped the school earn the #3 place on this year’s ranking of the best value construction schools in the United States.
 Great Oaks Career Campuses is a fairly small public school located in the large suburb of Cincinnati.